ezrakahn/FLCAC-Submission-Guidance/FLCAC_Submission_Guidance.md

 #### <span class="smallcaps">Highlight 10: Identifying and formatting ‘Element or Compound’s and ‘Groups of Chemicals’</span>

 >
 > All ‘Element or Compound’s and ‘Groups of Chemicals’ are identified using the [US EPA Substance Registry Services (SRS)](https://ofmpub.epa.gov/sor_internet/registry/substreg/home/overview/home.do) and [US EPA Chemistry Dashboard](https://comptox.epa.gov/dashboard).
 No ‘Element or Compound’ or ‘Groups of Chemicals’ flowables may be added to the FEDEFL without some type of identification found in either of the two databases.
-At this time formatting of the ‘Element or Compound’ and ‘Groups of Chemicals’ flowables reflects the formatting found in SRS and Chemistry dashboard.
+At this time, formatting of the ‘Element or Compound’ and ‘Groups of Chemicals’ flowables reflects the formatting found in SRS and Chemistry dashboard.

 ><strong>Ions</strong>
 >
->>Ions should be named using the following nomenclature using the numerical numbers to identify the ion.
+>>Ions should be named using the numerical numbers to identify the ion.
 Below are some examples of the appropriate nomenclature for ions.

 >*Examples*:
 >